-If you’ve bought a new iPhone or iPad recently, you’ve probably heard the term eSIM.
-It sounds technical, but it’s actually a simple and powerful upgrade from the plastic SIM cards we’ve used for decades.
-This guide explains everything a beginner needs to know – based directly on Apple’s official documentation.
+If you’ve bought a new iPhone or iPad recently, or are planning your next international trip, you’ve probably heard the term eSIM.
+But what is an eSIM, really?
+While it might sound highly technical, it’s actually a simple and powerful upgrade from the plastic SIM cards we’ve used for decades.
+This beginner-friendly guide explains everything you need to know—from the core definition to how it works on your device—based directly on Apple’s official documentation.
 No jargon, no confusion.

 📌 Quick Takeaways